 Marketing is all about people: knowing them, their needs and then matching their expectations.
 Big data has changed the way marketers initiate campaigns.
 Instead of basing approaches on broad assumptions, big data in marketing has helped them to understand specifically the requirements according to age, region, economic status and other parameters.
-Big data as a marketing tool is the future of marketing forming the core of finely refined customer-centric, cost effective strategies yielding better returns and satisfactions from both sides.
+Big data as a marketing tool is the future of marketing forming the core of finely refined customer-centric, cost-effective strategies yielding better returns and satisfaction from both sides.

 See Also:- Books That Will Help You Get Started in Big Data

 Implementing Big Data Analytics?
 Tools That Make It Possible

 Marketing personnel often make decisions based on intuition without adequate backup statistical analysis of present preferences and future trends.
 Big data makes sense from the chaotic collection of information empowering smart marketing personnel to lay the foundation for data-driven implementations that will show results in the long term.

 However, in order to take advantage of big data marketing personnel would need to be familiar with statistical analysis or have personnel on the team who can make sense of the data and create value for their company and for their customers.
 Marketing departments may think of big data in the context of a specific strategy or work from the other end, using outputs from big data statistical analysis to come up with marketing strategies that will make effective use of analyzed data.

 Big data is indispensable for the present and the future.
 You can gauge it from the way in which big data is increasingly being relied on by companies as an indispensable marketing tool.
 50% of large enterprises use big data analysis for marketing that has gained them about 30% increased returns.
 Big data is helping marketers “get into the customer’s mind” with pinpoint precision, translating to higher revenues and better customer retention.